-- Environmental and other studies: - Information and financial services: - Administration and management activities; - Engineering and design costs; - Interim assistance (emergency) activities if the assisted activities do not alter environmental conditions and are for temporary or permanent improvements limited to protection, repair or restoration actions necessary only to control or arrest the effects of disasters or imminent threats to public safety or those resulting from physical deterioration; - Public service activities that will not have a physical impact or result in any physical changes; - Inspections and testing of properties for hazards or defects; - Purchase of tools or insurance; - Technical assistance or training: - Payment of principal and interest on loans made or guaranteed by HUD; and - Any of the categorically excluded activities subject to Section 58.5 as listed in 58.35(a), provided there are no circumstances which require compliance with any other Federal laws and authorities listed in Section 58.5 of the regulations.
-For instance, projects located in one of the following areas cannot qualify for conversion to the Exempt level of review: - o A floodplain (for structures that include walls and a roof); - A known critical habitat for endangered species; - A historic property; or - A known hazardous site.
+- Environmental and other studies;

+- Information and financial services;

+- Administration and management activities;

+- Engineering and design costs;

+- Interim assistance (emergency) activities if the assisted activities do not alter environmental conditions and are for temporary or permanent improvements limited to protection, repair or restoration actions necessary only to control or arrest the effects of disasters or imminent threats to public safety or those resulting from physical deterioration;

+- Public service activities that will not have a physical impact or result in any physical changes;

+- Inspections and testing of properties for hazards or defects;

+- Purchase of tools or insurance;

+- Technical assistance or training;

+- Payment of principal and interest on loans made or guaranteed by HUD; and

+- Any of the categorically excluded activities subject to Section 58.5 as listed in 58.35(a), provided there are no circumstances which require compliance with any other Federal laws and authorities listed in Section 58.5 of the regulations.
+For instance, projects located in one of the following areas cannot qualify for conversion to the Exempt level of review:

+- A floodplain (which triggers the decision making steps found in §55.20); - A known critical habitat for endangered species; - A historic property; or - A known hazardous site.